Warner Bros. Pictures is saving cinema.

 I’m writing this from one of the largest movie-going markets in the country.
 We’re still tightly shuttered.
 Current projections suggest the earliest I’ll receive my first vaccine shot is in June.
 If there are enough to go around, the second could come as early as July.
 And that assumes the increasing number of variant strains doesn’t become a bigger issue.

 As a result of the inconsistent reopening window, the big studios continue to push calendar dates.
-Cinemas face uncertainty when it comes to programming and staffing.
-Every studio wants their films to be seen on the big screen by as many people as possible.
-Warner Bros. seems to have acknowledged there’s no perfect time to get back to the big screen business.
-The company has made the decision to move its slate forward while boosting subscriptions for its platform.
+Cinemas face uncertainty in programming and staffing.
+Every studio wants its films to be seen on the big screen by as many people as possible.
+Warner Bros. seems to have acknowledged that there’s no perfect time to return to the big-screen business.
+The company has decided to move its slate forward while boosting subscriptions to its platform.

-Based on early box office numbers the plan appears to be working.
-Exploring 2021’s first two months of “In-Year” releases Warner Bros. has three of the top 10 highest-grossing films.
-Those three films make up 71 percent of the domestic box office for the top 10 films.
+Based on early box office numbers, the plan appears to be working.
+Exploring 2021’s first two months of “In-Year” releases, Warner Bros. has three of the top 10 highest-grossing films.
+Those three films account for 71 percent of the domestic box office for the top 10.
 Including films released in 2020 still on screens in 2021, the picture is even better for the Warner Bros.
 Pictures strategy.
-Wonder Woman 84 continues to put people in the seats grossing nearly $20 million since January 1.
-It gives the film company four of the top 10 grossing films of the year.
+Wonder Woman 84 continues to put people in the seats, grossing nearly $20 million since January 1.
+It gives the film company four of the top 10-grossing films of the year.

 Reality: A Global Cinema Audience

-Time Warner is a global company and it isn’t only making content for a U.S. audience.
+Time Warner is a global company, and it isn’t only making content for a U.S. audience.
 Other parts of the world are opening up faster than the United States.
-Most significantly is China, the second-largest film market in the world.
+Most significantly, China is the second-largest film market in the world.
 2021’s Lunar New Year, typically one of China’s largest box office weekends, set a new all-time record this year.
 Film fans generated $1.2 billion.
-That’s an astounding number when one considers many Chinese theaters are still working within COVID restrictions.
+That’s an astounding number when one considers that many Chinese theaters are still operating under COVID restrictions.

 US studios were mostly absent from Chinese theaters during the Lunar New Year.
 This isn’t unusual even in a non-pandemic year.
 That weekend is traditionally reserved for the release of Chinese-produced blockbusters.
 It’s the following weeks when US films usually have a chance to shine.

-This year that honor goes to Tom and Jerry.
+This year, that honor goes to Tom and Jerry.
 The film brought in an estimated $14 million over the premiere weekend.
-That’s small potatoes compared to previous years, but it still makes up nearly 50 percent of the company’s $40 million global opening weekend haul.
+That’s small potatoes compared to previous years, but it still makes up nearly 50 percent of the company’s $ 40 million global opening-weekend haul.
 The movie’s budget is projected to be $80 million.
-Considering global circumstances it isn’t a terrible haul toward eventually breaking even.
+Considering global circumstances, it isn’t a terrible haul toward breaking even eventually.
 Check out Warner Bros.’s film The Little Things cracking the top ten at $23 million.

 The Dune Debacle

 Warner Bros. definitely made mistakes with the announcement.
-Reading that Denis Villeneuve found out about the decision to release Dune same-day theater/VOD through media reports, like some common cinephile, suggests the leadership at AT&T doesn’t view the relationship with the people who make films as a partnership.
+Reading that Denis Villeneuve found out about the decision to release Dune same-day in theaters and on VOD through media reports, like some common cinephile, suggests the leadership at AT&T doesn’t view the relationship with the people who make films as a partnership.
 AT&T sees it as content to sell tickets or create subscriptions.
 Full stop.

-My first assumption was the decision must have been made through partner discussions.
-Villeneuve’s statement combined with Legendary considering a lawsuit over Dune and Kong vs. Godzilla made it clear that good healthy relationship discussion didn’t happen.
+My first assumption was that the decision must have been made through partner discussions.
+Villeneuve’s statement, combined with Legendary’s consideration of a lawsuit over Dune and Kong vs. Godzilla, made it clear that a healthy discussion about the relationship didn’t happen.

 Does same-day release increase piracy?

 It’s hard to say pirating wouldn’t happen anyway.
 Last year, Warner Bros. dropped Tenet into US theaters the weekend of September 3.
 It wasn’t available for streaming until December.
-The Christopher Nolan film ended up the fourth most pirated film in the weeks ending September 7 and 14.
+The Christopher Nolan film ranked fourth among the most pirated films in the weeks ending September 7 and 14.
 The fact that Tenet never topped Disney’s Mulan or Bill and Ted Face the Music. appears to support Villeneuve’s worry.
 Both films were released in theaters and on VOD (for a price).
-Both of those films stayed in the top 10 for six to eight weeks while Tenet dropped out after two.
-Likely it came down to torrent quality.
-Tenet was likely a pan and scan.
-The other two films possibly pulled from high-quality streaming platforms.
+Both of those films stayed in the top 10 for 6 to 8 weeks, while Tenet dropped out after 2.
+Likely, it came down to torrent quality.
+Tenet was likely a pan-and-scan.
+The other two films may have been pulled from high-quality streaming platforms.

 Tenet wouldn’t come back to the pirated top ten until the week ending November 30.
 That week it would land at number two and then spend the next three weeks at number one.
 Wonder Woman 84 knocks it off Christmas week.
 Why did Tenet make a comeback?
 The film didn’t arrive on DVD or streaming until December 15.
 It’s likely someone managed to get the DVD before the official release and converted it into a torrent.
 Higher quality torrent = increased piracy.